naviud/playframework-log-tracker/readme.md

 </a>
 </p>

-> LogTracker is a logger module done for Play framework which prepends a unique UUID(tracker id) for the log messages that are generated for a particular request.
+> LogTracker is a logger module done for Play framework which prepends a unique tracker id for the log messages that are generated for a particular request.
 Tracker id can be passed from a HTTP header or will be selected randomly when a request is initiated.

 Table of Content
 ----------------